dhayer200/library/README.md

 The goal is to set a standard.
 To show that even one person, documenting clearly and building deliberately, can go deep.
 If you’re learning, moving, building — document it.
 Own it.

 This is my work.
-This is my quant.
+But at the same time, what is mine, is yours.